Call Us

 Responsive.
 Receptive.
 Respectful.

-Green Burial Options
+Green Burial

 Not to change what's meant to be,

-but create the means for it to happen naturally.
+but create the means for it to happen Naturally.

-Only a few generations ago, there was no funeral industry, and we were responsible for taking care of our dead.
+Only a few generations ago, there was no funeral industry, and we were responsible for taking care of our Dead.

 Natural Green Burials and, by extension, Home Funerals are not new ideas but rooted in our traditions, offering age old solutions to end of life planning and celebrating.